Csantos07/depot_app/README.md

 - logout
 - clean UI
 - Assign multiple users to an account
+- Making a grid of accounts (views)
+- GUT OUT
-- Bootstrap Library Admin UTIL
+- Bootstrap Library Admin UTIL (resolved)

 ## Issues

 - Current issue: Hotwire is not broadcasting the changes made to Accounts (resolved)
+- Logout gives an error page `ActionController::UnknownFormat in Devise::SessionsController#new`